stss-maritime/stss-maritime.github.io/_posts/2014-03-14-Liye-development-meeting-GMAPS.md

 date: 2016-04-30
 ---

-In this meeting, the joint group talks about the funtions about the release version of the software.
-The developers from CMS, shows the functions of STSS.
+The developers from CMS, showed the functions of STSS.
+Then, the joint group discussed the funtions of the latest version of this software.
+Then, the managers and engineers from GMAPS gave suggestions to improve the software.